MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 |HKEY_LOCAL_MACHINE|SOFTWARE\Microsoft\Power Automate Desktop|RestrictNoLicenseOrgIDAccountsSignIns|DWORD|

 ***Value***
-- **1**: Users will not be able to sign-in using their work or school account without a per user plan with attended RPA license
+- **1**: Users won't be able to sign-in using their work or school account without a per user plan with attended RPA license

 ## Prevent users accessing Power Automate for desktop using their work or school accounts or organization premium accounts